 If the DWP decides to carry out an assessment

-Normally, if you claim PIP or your award is being reviewed, you are assessed face to face by a health professional.
+Normally, if you claim PIP or your award is being reviewed, you would be assessed face to face by a health professional.
 The DWP can do a similar assessment if you claim DLA or AA but is less likely to do so.
 At the time of writing all face-to-face assessments are currently suspended, but this policy will remain under review.

 Personal independence payment